Wasantha Karannagoda: Governor of North Western Province

+Controversies

 Allegations of war crimes and sanctions

 Following submissions by International Truth and Justice Project, in March 2025, the Government of the United Kingdom imposed travel sanctions, former Commander of the Army Shavendra Silva and Jagath Jayasuriya, former Commander of the Navy Wasantha Karannagoda and ex-LTTE Vinayagamoorthy Muralitharan, aka Karuna Amman as part of what the Foreign office called "UK travel bans and asset freezes, target individuals responsible for a range of violations and abuses, such as extrajudicial killings, during the civil war".

 The Ministry of Foreign Affairs said that this was a unilateral action taken by the UK government and such action does not assist but serve to complicate the national reconciliation process underway in Sri Lanka and went on to say human rights violations in the past need to handle by domestic accountability mechanisms.
 The Wartime President Mahinda Rajapaksa rejected UK governments allegations of human rights violations, stating "We waged war only against the LTTE and not against the Tamil people".
 Karannagoda had responded accusing the UK government of hypocrisy, claiming that it failed to address atrocities during British colonial rule in India and Sri Lanka as well as the UK government's silence in the ongoing conflicts in Gaza, Syria, Afghanistan, and Libya.
 He claimed that that LTTE sympathizers are active in the UK, the US, Canada, Australia, and Europe attempting to establish a separate state in Sri Lanka by collecting funds to influence politicians in these countries to "impose sanctions on Sri Lankan military leaders who played a key role in defeating the LTTE".
 He accused the British Prime Minister, a former human rights lawyer using this issue to gain votes.
 He also urged the Sri Lankan government to stand by its military leaders and be firm against such sanctions.

+Allegations of corruption

+On 3 July 2026, Karannagoda was arrested by the Commission to Investigate Allegations of Bribery or Corruption (CIABOC) on charges of corruption in connection with an ongoing investigation into the recruitment of Yoshitha Rajapaksa into the Sri Lanka Navy without proper documentation in 2006.
+He was subsequently granted bail by the Colombo Chief Magistrate's Court on the same date.